pvdz/zeparser3/tests/testcases/parser/objects/duplicate_keys/let_binding_pattern/dupe_key_1.md

 `````
 throws: Parser error!
-  Found a lexical binding that is duplicate of a lexical binding on the same statement level
+  Attempted to create a lexical binding for `x` but another binding already existed on the same level

 let {a: x, b: x} = obj
                ^------- error